 “A life truly lived constantly burns away veils of illusion, burns away what is no longer relevant, gradually reveals our essence, until, at last, we are strong enough to stand in our naked truth.” ~ Marion Woodman

 Over the past decade, I’ve developed a feminine approach to Acceptance and Commitment Therapy (ACT) with the aim of guiding women toward uncovering their essential nature.
 It’s my pleasure to foster a community of women who encourage and sustain one another’s process of self-discovery.
-If you’d like to join us, then consider attending a daylong workshop or Preparing to Awaken (taught annually in March).
+If you’d like to join us, then consider attending a daylong workshop or Preparing to Awaken (taught annually in March and/or September).

 Stanford University – Department of Psychology